A Pool Deck Brings Warmth and Beauty for the Backyard

 Wood decking is a great way to update an existing concrete or brick patio because it can be constructed right over top.
 Have an above-ground pool?
 Wood is also the material of choice for building stairs and decks around this type of pool.
 Wooden pool decks are more resilient underfoot, as well as softer and more comfortable to stand and walk on.
 They don’t heat up to the same degree in the sun, so walking out to your pool can be an enjoyable experience, rather than a potentially painful one.

 We recommend a good exterior wood, such as ipe (an exotic hardwood) to repel water and insect damage.
 The lumber or composite material you select should employ a safe and slip-resistant surface.
 Of course, aesthetics is an important consideration, too.
 Choosing the best deck color that will complement your outdoor space is key to creating your perfect retreat.
 And don’t overlook your pool fence.
 We recommend matching your new pool deck with your fence to create overall harmony.
-Of course, if you need a fence we can help in that department, too!

 Add to Your Pool Deck Oasis with a Spa Surround